zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide10.md

 6 rows selected.
 ```
-- You are now replicating the channels table to ADWC and can modify the extract and replicat parameters to include other schemas and tables.
+- You are now replicating the channels table to ADW and can modify the extract and replicat parameters to include other schemas and tables.

 # Use ODI with Your ADW